poudelprakash/poudelprakash.github.io/_posts/2017-05-05-best-way-to-share-project-locally-using-ruby.markdown

 git update-server-info
 ```

-Moving into you project folder with `cd` command is something I probably don't need to explain.
+**What's happening here?**

-In second line, I am using ruby command to share my `.git` folder.
-This is the crucial part of sharing my project.
-You can also use python or node to serve `.git` folder.
+After moving into the project which is to be shared, I am using ruby command to share it's `.git` folder (`.git` is the folder that contains all the information that is necessary for project in version control).
+You can also use python or node to serve `.git` folder, snippets below:

 #### Node